subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat30.png)

-Figure 20
+Figure 20: Training and generation phases for a Boltzmann machine

 An example of how a Boltzmann machine can be put to use is shown in the above figure.
 The data consists of handwritten images of numerals from 0 to 9, and these are digitized using a $28 x 28$ grid using 0 for white and 1 for black.
-Any one of the numerals can be written down as a 784 dimensional vector of 1s and 0s, such as $X=(0,0,1,...,0)$ for example.
-These vectors are distributed according to some unknown distribution $p_X(x_1,x_2,...,x_{784})$ and all we have are samples from this distribution.
+Any one of the numerals can be written down as a 784 dimensional vector of 1s and 0, say $(x_1,...,x_{784})$.
+The elemnts of these vectors are distributed according to some unknown distribution $p_X(x_1,x_2,...,x_{784})$ and all we have are samples from this distribution.
 The Boltzmann machine can be trained using these samples, and it is able to create a representation for this distribution in its node interaction parameters, as shown in the left hand part of the figure.
 Once the training is complete, it can be used to generate new patterns that confirm to the distribution that it has learnt as shown on the right hand side.

 Back in 1983 when Hinton and Sejnowski first thought of using the Hopfield model to capture distributions in the training data, this must have seemed to be somewhat quixotic.
 But subsequent develoipments in neural networks have shown that this was a monumental advance in Artificial Intelligence.
 Indeed latest AI models such as language generating LLMs or image generating models such as DaLLE are are direct descendants that have exploited this fundamental idea.
 The new models have of course evolved beyond the 'simpe' Boltzmann machines, but they all still generate speech or images by sampling from their representation of some complex probability distribution that have learnt from the training data.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat32.png)

-Figure 21
+Figure 21: Boltzmann machine with hidden nodes

 An example of a Boltzmann machine is shown in the above figure.
 As you can see it is basically identical to the Hopfield model, featuring a fully connected topology, with the 'spin' at each node taking on values of 0 or 1.
 The global energy $E$ is also identical to that in the Hopfield model, given by

 $$  E = -\sum_i\sum_{j\lt i} w_{ij} \sigma_i\sigma_j $$

 The symmetric weights $w_{ij}$ are real numbers, that can be either positive or negative, and have to be learnt from the training data, and in this respect the model differs from the Hopfield network.
-If $\Delta E_k$ is the difference in energy levelys between the $k^{th}$ node being 1 or 0, then it can be shown that
+If $\Delta E_k$ is the difference in energy levels between the $k^{th}$ node being 1 or 0, then it can be shown that

 $$ \Delta E_k = \sum_i w_{ki}\sigma_i $$